socathie/circomlib-ml/README.md

     Essentially `AveragePooling2D` with a constant scaling of `poolSize*poolSize`.
 This is preferred in circom to preserve precision and reduce computation.

+- `util.circom`

+    `IsPositive()` treats zero as a positive number for better performance.
+If you want to use `IsPositive()` to check if a number is strictly positive, you can use the version in the in-code comments.

 ## Weights and biases scaling:
 - Circom only accepts integers as signals, but Tensorflow weights and biases are floating-point numbers.
 - In order to simulate a neural network in Circom, weights must be scaled up by `10**m` times.
 The larger `m` is, the higher the precision.